SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConfigurationAgent/GetWwwUrlForSMWeb.md

 so.topic: reference
 ---

+# String GetWwwUrlForSMWeb()

 Returns the URL used for the logo by the SM.web client.
 Uses urldispatch.aspx

 **Returns:** String